asanieyan/eventful-app-example/README.md

 `cd eventful-app-example`
 `pod install`

-Wait until everything is installed and then run the simulator
+Wait until everything is installed and then run the iPhone Simulator.

 Unit Tests
 ==========